adhbh/ewa-graphql/Readme.md

 }
 ```

-For executing GraphQL quries using `grpahiql`, we need to define a `schema`.
+For executing GraphQL queries using `grpahiql`, we need to define a `schema`.
 We should know about the GraphQL type system and how it describes what data can be queried.
 In the next section, we will define a schema for Github's user object.
-For now, for sake of seeing the Graphiql interface, let us create a new file `schema.js` with contents:
+For now, for sake of seeing the GraphIQL interface, let us create a new file `schema.js` with contents:

 ```
 import { GraphQLObjectType, GraphQLString }